-Exact Path combines adaptive diagnostic assessments with individualized learning pathways to promote growth for students.
-It builds this pathway off of the NWEA assessment that students take.
+This course combines adaptive diagnostic assessment with individualized learning pathways to promote growth for students.
 As students need reading support, this course helps build the foundational skills they may be lacking.
+This course includes live skill-based group and/or individual sessions with our Reading Interventionist.